Whiplash & Whiplash Injury St. Louis

 The prognosis will be dependent on the symptoms and severity of the injury.
 Minor whiplash that is treated immediately can be resolved in just a few weeks, while more advanced cases can take up to two months before the symptoms disappear.

 Severe cases of whiplash can result in chronic injury and permanent disability.
 Surgical intervention may be required, but even then if there is damage to the nerves or discs of the upper spine a full recovery may never occur.

 Anytime you are involved in a car accident, even a minor one, you should seek medical attention immediately.
 The symptoms of whiplash can sometimes take hours or even days to present themselves, increasing your odds of long recovery time.

-If you do begin to feel constant pain or tingling in the neck region you should also speak with a doctor.
+If you begin to feel constant pain or tingling in the neck region, you should also speak with a doctor.
 This could be the result of repetitive hyperextension of the neck muscles.

 Whatever the cause, whiplash necessitates expensive medical treatments to be completely resolved.
 If your whiplash was the result of another individual’s negligence, you could mitigate those costs with the help of a qualified attorney.